codeface-io/LSPService/README.md

 * Besides LSP messages, there are only two ways the WebSocket gives live feedback:
 	* It sends the language server's [error output](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) via the text channel.
 These are unstructured pure text strings that are useful error logs for debugging.
-	* It terminates the connection if some serious problem occured, for example if the language server in use had to shut down.
+	* It terminates the connection when some serious problem occured, for example when the language server in use had to shut down.

 ## To Do / Roadmap